TOP COACHES AND SPEAKERS

 GÉRALD MERCERON

-Born in Cognac, fly half and French international 32 times, he played in particular at RC Toulon, Clermont and Stade Rochelais.
-Two-times vice-champion of France, he won a European Shield trophy with the ASM and a Grand Slam with France.
+A native of Cognac, he is a 32-time French international fly-half, having played for RC Toulon, Clermont and Stade Rochelais.
+Twice runner-up in the French championship, he won a European Shield with ASM and a Grand Slam with the French national team.

 VINCENT CLERC

-Born in Isère, he played as a winger at Grenoble, Stade Toulousain and RC Toulon.
-Highest scorer in the championship with 101 tries, he has won three Brennus shields and three European Cups.
-He has played for France 67 times, was vice-world champion and won three Six Nations Tournaments, including two Grand Slams,
+Born in Isère, he played wing for Grenoble, Stade Toulousain and RC Toulon.
+Top scorer in the French championship with 101 tries, he won three Brennus Shields and three European Cups.
+Caped 67 times by the French national team, he was runner-up in the World Championship and won three Six Nations tournaments, including two Grand Slams.

 PHILIPPE BENETTON

-Born in Cahors, he played as a flanker at Agen.
-He played for France 59 times, was champion of France and won the Six Nations Tournament three times, including one Grand Slam.
-He has also coached Racing Metro 92, Béziers and Perpignan.
+Born in Cahors, he played third row wing for Agen.
+A 59-time international, he was French champion and three-time winner of the Tournament, including one Grand Slam.
+He has also coached at Racing Metro 92, Béziers and Perpignan.

 MATHIEU BASTAREAUD

-Born in Créteil, he learned his rugby at RC Massy and Stade Français.
-He spent 8 seasons at Rugby Club Toulonnais where he won three European cups and a French championship.
-He won the Six Nations Tournament in 2010 and participated in the 2015 World Cup with France.
-He has been selected to play for France 47 times.
-As from 2019 he was repositioned as a number 8 and continued his career at LOU and Rugby United New York.
-He then moved on to play for LOU and is now ending his career at RC Toulon where today he is the Team Manager.
+Born in Créteil and trained with RC Massy and Stade Français, he spent 8 seasons with Rugby Club Toulonnais, with whom he won three European Cups and one French Championship.
+He won the 2010 Six Nations Tournament and took part in the 2015 World Cup with the French national team, for which he won 47 caps.
+From 2019, he was repositioned as third-row center and extended his career with the LOU, ending his career with RC Toulon, where he is now Team Manager.

 DELON ARMITAGE